 3. How long do implants last?

 Implants are made of strong materials that are resistant to decay and designed to fit better, so the jawbone heals faster.
 Because they are surgically implanted in the jawbone, dental implants can last for decades with proper care.
 The crown may need to be replaced due to normal wear and tear, but the implant screw itself often lasts for the rest of a patient’s life.
-Make sure you visit Ridgetop Dental for regular check-ups and cleanings to make sure your implant is still functioning correctly.
+Make sure you visit Ridgetop Dental Group for regular check-ups and cleanings to make sure your implant is still functioning correctly.

 4. How much do implants cost?